 There’s been a lot of chatter about what the Kapoors could have done to preserve Raj Kapoor’s legacy – maybe, by opening a part of the studio complex to the public and arranging regular guided tours.

-But today, as the iconic RK Studios goes up for sale, I wonder if the boisterous visarjan yatras had become more relevant than the studio itself.
+But today, as the iconic RK Studios makes way for apartments and retail space, I wonder if the boisterous visarjan yatras had become more relevant than the studio itself.
 If the place had become a mere emblem of the days gone by, like the faded paint on an old sign, instead of a living, breathing entity.
 By the Kapoor family’s own admission, the studio business had been suffering for years now, with only a few TV shows being shot there.

 Unlike a Film City or a Filmalaya, shouldn’t RK Studios have meant more to people who make and consume cinema?
 Built by Raj Kapoor, the man labelled the Showman of India, barely a year after India embraced its Independence, and witness to the production of films like Sangam, Jis Desh Mein Ganga Behti Hai, Mera Naam Joker, and Satyam Shivam Sundaram, RK Studios is what we like to call an institution.
 An institution that was born in the State of Bombay and went on to become the pride of Maharashtra.

 It’s a revered slice of cinema history.
 Could we not have treated it better?
 Given it a new lease on life, possibly as a contemporary cinema history museum?